-Is the Van Dyke Beard Trending for 2020?
+Is the Van Dyke Beard Trending in 2021?

 Many celebrities have rocked the Van Dyke beard like Leonardo DiCaprio, Brad Pitt, Robert Downey Jr., and Ryan Gosling.
 With variations on the traditional anchor beard, men can sport this look for any occasion, whether for formal, professional, or artist looks.

 You also needn’t grow thick facial hair to achieve this style as it can be worn with thicker mustaches, stubble, or a smaller patch of chin hair.
 However you wear this look, the Van Dyke beard attracts a lot of attention because of its ability to accentuate your facial features and elongate your chin.